 I am an Australian, currently living in Melbourne, Victoria & have been married to a fantastic man for the last 26 years.
 We intensely struggled for over ten years to have children until finally our 2 gorgeous and lively children came along.
 They are a delight and a privilege, but also a huge responsibility.
 They change your life completely!!

 My mum died four weeks after my first child as born.
 It was so special that she saw her grandchild as she had prayed every day for over ten years for us to be able to have children.
 It was also a struggle for me to lose my mum when I seemed to need her most.

 I am a Christian and this influences my decisions, values, daily life and outlook.

-I homeschool and this site will have a section about our weekly happenings through homeschooling.
-Every week there will be a post on our weekly highlights but this isn’t only about what we did for our schooling that week.
-I share about how we are living out our daily lives.
+I homeschool and this site has a section about our homeschooling.
+When I began, there was a post on our weekly highlights but this wasn’t only about what we did for our schooling that week.
+I shared about how we were living out our daily lives.
 Sure, we are not in some third world country saving the dying children or have a child who is the Prime Minister or who has discovered the lastest scientific breakthrough in a disease.
 (Not yet anyway!!)
 BUT we are trying to live out christian principles in amidst a quite well-off population like most of you.

 We made a decision once we had children that I would be a full time “stay-at-home” mum so that I was their main care-giver & our children’s value system would be mainly influenced by me.
 This has meant that we have sacrificed financially in a massive way but I am seeing the huge benefits already in the kids, their relationship with us, their values, attitudes and character.

-I am a critical care trained nurse, specialising in cardiac care.
-I still nurse in coronary care about 20 shifts per year but it is no longer a huge part of my life.
+I am a critical care trained nurse, specialising in cardiac care but I no longer nurse.
 We have a family business & I am also kept busy with the administration for that.
 Together with the homeschooling, our involvement at church and in sporting groups, I am kept very busy.